phu0ngng/nccl/doc/source/env.rst

 (since 2.3.4)

 The ``NCCL_DEBUG_SUBSYS`` variable allows the user to filter the ``NCCL_DEBUG=INFO`` output based on subsystems.
-A comma separated list of the subsystems to include in the NCCL debug log traces.
+The value should be a comma separated list of the subsystems to include in the NCCL debug log traces.

 Prefixing the subsystem name with ‘^’ will disable the logging for that subsystem.